The first 100 days as a leader

 The first days in your new job or after promotion are demanding, because a lot is expected of you.
 New impressions, new colleagues or the challenge of settling into a new position in the hierarchy - all this awaits you initially in your new leadership position.
 In the process, everyone goes through the following phases:

-The first day of work marks the beginning of the preparation and acclimatisation phase.
-The new leader finds out in detail about the corporate culture, the goals and the structure of the company.
-After giving an inaugural speech and communicating their own plans, they get to know all the team members, customers and stakeholders with whom the new manager will have to deal in the future.
-In this phase it is particularly important to ask questions, listen and observe in order to understand customs and internal processes and to be able to adapt or optimise them later.
+The preparation and familiarisation phase begins on the first day of work.
+The new manager finds out in detail about the corporate culture, objectives and structure of the company.
+After giving an inaugural speech and communicating their own plans, they get to know all the team members, customers and stakeholders with whom the new manager will be dealing in the future.
+In this phase, it is particularly important to ask questions, listen and observe in order to understand customs and internal processes and to be able to adapt or optimise them later.

 Planning phase

-After the orientation phase, the first 100 days as a manager are devoted to the actual field of activity in order to be introduced to concrete fields of action.
-Following a stocktaking and possibly a handover from the predecessor, you will work out a comprehensive strategy to achieve your goals.
-You should define the goals clearly, measurably and realistically and align them with the company's goals.
-In this phase you should also plan the resources you will need to achieve your goals.
+After the orientation phase, the first 100 days as a manager are dedicated to the actual area of activity in order to be introduced to specific fields of action.
+Following a stocktaking and possibly a handover from your predecessor, you work out a comprehensive strategy with which you can achieve your goals.
+You should define clear, measurable and realistic goals and align them with the company's objectives.
+In this phase, you should also plan the resources you need to achieve your goals.

 The implementation phase is about putting your strategy into action.
-You should ensure that your staff understand what is expected of them and that they are given the resources they need to complete your tasks effectively.
+You should ensure that your employees understand what is expected of them and that they are given the necessary resources to complete your tasks effectively.
 In this phase, you prove that you are able to adapt to unforeseen events and deviate from your planned strategy if necessary.

 Evaluation

-The first weeks or months are over and the initial projects planned and implemented.
-Now it is time to review your first 100 days as a leader and to review and evaluate the results of your work.
+The first weeks or months are over and the initial projects have been planned and implemented.
+Now it is time to look back on your first 100 days as a manager and review and evaluate the results of your work.
 What has worked well?
 Where are your weaknesses?
-Where is there still a need for optimisation?
-Compare your goals with the actual results and adjust your further goals based on this to make sure you are on the right track.
-Draw consequences from goals that may not have been achieved.
+Where is there still room for optimisation?
+Compare your goals with the actual results and adjust your further goals based on this to ensure that you are on the right track.
+Draw conclusions from goals that may not have been achieved.

-3 common challenges in the first 100 days as a leader
+3 common challenges in the first 100 days as a manager

-Taking on a leadership position comes with a number of challenges that you need to be prepared for in order to have a successful start as a supervisor.
+Taking on a management position brings with it a number of challenges that you need to be prepared for in order to make a successful start as a manager.
 To avoid failure, it is important to know what challenges you can expect:

-A common problem when starting out in a leadership role is uncertainty and feeling overwhelmed.
-This is because from one day to the next you suddenly have responsibility for possibly a larger number of employees and the freedom to make decisions that have an impact on the company.
-It is important that you do not let the feeling overwhelm you, but take time for yourself and relax and regenerate.
-Set priorities, do not fall into blind actionism and do not devote yourself to all new tasks at the same time.
+A common problem when starting out in a management role is uncertainty and the feeling of being overwhelmed.
+This is because from one day to the next, you are suddenly responsible for a potentially large number of employees and have the freedom to make decisions that have an impact on the company.
+It is important that you do not allow yourself to be overwhelmed by this feeling, but take time for yourself and relax and regenerate.
+Set priorities, don't fall into blind actionism and don't devote yourself to all new tasks at the same time.

 Conflicts with other managers

-Especially in larger companies, you are certainly not the only manager.
-Especially if the other managers have been with the company longer and do things differently than you do, this harbours a potential for conflict during your first 100 days as a manager.
-They are not always open to innovations.
+In larger companies in particular, you are certainly not the only manager.
+Especially if the other managers have been with the company for a long time and approach things differently to you, this harbours the potential for conflict in your first 100 days as a manager.
+They are not always open to new ideas.
 Try to avoid conflicts by communicating respectfully and professionally.
-Meet your new colleagues with clarity and appreciation.
+Treat your new colleagues with clarity and appreciation.

 Acceptance of employees

-Regardless of whether you have moved up within the company and already know your team or you are new to the company - as a supervisor you communicate differently with your employees than with colleagues of the same rank.
+Regardless of whether you have risen within the company and already know your team or you are new to the company - as a manager, you communicate differently with your employees than you do with your peers.
 Not because you are superior, but because your team needs to trust and respect you.
 It is therefore important to establish open and honest communication in your first 100 days as a manager in order to create a good working atmosphere.
-Especially when you have risen from colleague to supervisor and you are suddenly superior to your old colleagues, you must first practise your authority.
+Especially when you have been promoted from colleague to line manager and are suddenly superior to your old colleagues, you need to practise your authority first.
 Depending on the company structure and culture, it may be necessary to break out of old habits.
-In order not to make decisions on a personal level and to be able to assert yourself, you have to build up a certain distance to your colleagues.
+In order not to make decisions on a personal level and to be able to assert yourself, you need to establish a certain distance to your employees.

 Even if you are new to a company, you must first prove yourself and your abilities to your new employees.
-Especially if you are the successor of a very popular superior, it can be difficult to follow in his footsteps.
+Especially if you are the successor to a very popular manager, it can be difficult to follow in their footsteps.

 The first 100 days as a manager: The right way to deal with your employees & colleagues.